onap/policy-parent/docs/development/devtools/clamp-cl-participant-protocol-smoke.rst

 The CLAMP Automation Composition Participant protocol is an asynchronous protocol that is used by the CLAMP runtime to coordinate life cycle management of Automation Composition instances.
-This document will serve as a guide to do smoke tests on the different usecases that are involved when working with the Participant protocol and outline how they operate.
+This document will serve as a guide to do smoke tests on the different use cases that are involved when working with the Participant protocol and outline how they operate.
 It will also show a developer how to set up their environment for carrying out smoke tests on the participants.